-Poetry is important to James, and for his exhibition at A-M-G5 a new poem was commissioned from Harry Gilonis, a version of a riverine verse by T’ang Dynasty poet Yu Hsüan-chi.
-Gilonis will read a selection from his translations of Chinese poems.
-He was then joined by David Hopkins and Merlin James for a discussion about poetry and painting, touching on ideas of translation, metaphor, lyricism and genre.
-The discussion will be chaired by Andrew Mummery.
+Poetry is very important to Merlin James and on the occasion of his exhibition A View of the River Clyde at Glasgow, 2018, at A-M-G5 a new poem was commissioned from Harry Gilonis, a version of a riverine verse by T’ang Dynasty poet Yu Hsüan-chi.
+At the start of River Dissolve Gilonis read a selection from his translations of Chinese poems.
+He was then joined by David Hopkins and Merlin James for a discussion about writing, painting, translation and metaphor.
+The discussion was chaired by Andrew Mummery.

 Merlin James is a painter and writer based in Glasgow.